AI-comp/CodeFestivalAIChallenge/Rule.en.md

 | Propagation times                               | 5       | 2       |
 | Number of believers gathered per propagation    | 1       | 2       |
 | Revelation of propagation information           | ALL     | For each programming language, the number of propagation times|

-If it is the fifth turn of the game, everyone will be notified how many believers each player gathered for each programming language so far, even in holidays.

 ## End of Game